cockroachdb/docs/v20.1/cockroachcloud-create-your-cluster.md

 Some regions in GCP and AWS might not be displayed in the **Regions** list.
 We run CockroachCloud in EKS and GKE - the managed Kubernetes offerings for AWS and GCP respectively - and support all regions that the offerings are available in.
 If a particular region is not available on the CockroachCloud console, that is due to the cloud provider not supporting the managed Kubernetes offering in that region.
 See list of [EKS regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) and list of [GKE regions](https://cloud.google.com/about/locations/) for details.
 {{site.data.alerts.end}}

-**Known issue:** In addition to the non-GKE regions, we had to temporarily disable the following 4 GCP regions due to technical limitations that we are actively trying to resolve:
+**Known issue:** In addition to the non-GKE regions, we had to temporarily disable the following 4 GCP regions due to GCP's technical limitations:

 - `asia-northeast2`
 - `europe-north1`